clj-easy/graal-docs/CLJ-1472/README.md

 ## Vote

 :tada: Update: Thanks for voting!
-The Clojure core team has has addressed this issue in [Clojure 1.10.2](https://clojure.org/community/devchangelog#_release_1_10_2).
+The Clojure core team has has addressed this issue and the fix is available in the current Clojure release.

 Using a patched version of Clojure is not ideal.
 If you are interested in getting this issue fixed in a next release of Clojure, consider upvoting it on [ask.clojure.org](https://ask.clojure.org/index.php/740/locking-macro-fails-bytecode-verification-native-runtime).